Los Alcázares: Local attractions

 In Los Alcázares, there are many local attractions.
 One of the most prominent of these is the Promenade.
 The Los Narejos promenade features many shops, bars and restaurants.
 It is also very infamous for people setting up stalls (illegally) at nighttime.
 These sell not only toys but bracelets and headphones, among many others.
 A hundred or so metres away from the Murcia San Javier Airport there is a go-kart track that features 100, 200, 300 and 400cc karts.

-Local golf courses
+Golf courses

 The Los Alcazares area has developed into, and becoming a major golf destination in southeastern Spain.
 Los Alcazares has several high quality golf courses in close proximity, including Roda Golf (18 holes), La Serena Golf, the five star Intercontinental Mar Menor Golf and Spa resort, and the five star La Manga Club – both championship venues.
 The region is a well-known golf destination due to its warm winter climate and variety of golf courses in the area.
 Courses are open year-round.
 Most of the courses have some form of Bermuda grass mixtures.
 There are over 30 golf courses within 1 hour drive from Los Alcazares.